wijerasa/MCBL/index.rst

    "* Training on various NGS data analysis
    * Training on Linux enviornment and shell scripting
-   * Training on Amazon Web Services and OSC, " *Dr. Asela Wijeratne
+   * Training on Amazon Web Services and OSC", " *Dr. Asela Wijeratne
    * Saranga Wijeratne"